State governance

 No hay anuncios

-Complaints about the difficulties of Ayuso receiving them are a common denominator among left-wing mayors.
-Socialist mayors of Getafe and Parla have also denounced this, and several controversies have arisen from the fact that the Madrid president has made institutional visits to these municipalities without notifying the mayors.
+Complaints about the difficulties in getting Ayuso to receive them are a common denominator among left-wing mayors.
+Socialist mayors of Getafe and Parla have also denounced this, and there have been various controversies generated by the fact that the Madrid president has made institutional visits to these municipalities without informing the mayors.

 Ideological battle

 The reaction of the Madrid PP to these complaints has been ridicule.
-Ayuso's agenda is public, argued Ayuso's number two in the Madrid PP, Alfonso Serrano, in response to Ayala, who has also attacked Rivas-Vaciamadrid on other occasions for being "the laboratory of a failed model".
-Both mayors complain that the PP exercises a "brusque" opposition against them, not constructive at all and with personal disqualifications.
-Sources from the PP in both municipalities consulted by the ARA accuse, on the other hand, these mayors of being the ones who seek to oppose Ayuso with measures that are more ideological than good for the municipalities, waving flags such as Palestine or 'No to war' to the detriment of security or cleanliness.
+Ayuso's agenda is public, argued the number two of Ayuso in the Madrid PP, Alfonso Serrano, in response to Ayala, who has also attacked Rivas-Vaciamadrid on other occasions for being "the laboratory of a failed model".
+Both mayors complain that the PP exercises a "brusque" opposition against them, not constructive and with personal disqualifications.
+PP sources in the two municipalities consulted by ARA accuse, on the other hand, these mayors of being the ones who seek to oppose Ayuso with measures that are more ideological than good for the municipalities, waving flags such as that of Palestine or 'No to war' to the detriment of security or cleanliness.

 Cargando